FEMLab/focus16/README.md

 # 16db
-## High resolution 16S databases from correctly assembled RNA operons
+## High resolution 16S database construction from correctly assembled rDNA operons

 ## Description
 16db is a package built for the construction of species-specific, high-resolution 16S rDNA databases.